 This is the million dollar question.
 Literally.
-Taxes can take more than a third of your potential benefis.
+Taxes can take more than a third of your potential benefits.
 If your employer pays your disability insurance premiums, then yes, your benefits are likely taxable.
-If you pay your own premiums, however, you benefits then become tax free.
+If you pay your own premiums, however, your benefits then become tax-free.
+In most cases, a physician disability insurance policy is going to be paid for individually and thus have tax-free benefits.
 If your goal is to actually have your CASH FLOW the same as it was before your disability, then tax-free benefits play a huge role.

 The math is relatively simple…if you need 65% of your income to maintain your lifestyle in a disability situation, then paying tax on that 65% drastically decreases your spending power.
 If, however, that disability income is free from tax, then it will typically align with your spending tendencies.

 There are several ancillary plans that can also be very important to physicians in addition to their physician disability insurance policy.
 For instance, if your business involves a hospital and/or someone paying you a salary, then a retirement benefit plan can be very attractive.

 Essentially, these plans will replace your 401k/403b contributions should you go on claim.
 That can be very attractive considering that most DI (disability insurance) plans only replace your income, not your ability to save for retirement.
 A substantial sickness or injury could derail your retirement plans without such coverage, even though you might be able to maintain your current lifestyle.